-Since he has already adopted eating poop at home, if he sniffs it, he is likely to eat whatever poop he finds on the ways.
+Since he has already adopted eating poop at home, if he sniffs it, he is likely to eat whatever poop he finds on the way.
 He will eat it because he loves how it smells and tastes.

-This is specifically important for people with puppies because you should increase the amount of food you offer him as he grows.
+This is specifically important for people with puppies because you should increase the food you offer him as he grows.
 It is also vital to note that a puppy should be fed frequently, more than an adult dog.

 1) Intensive training

 Training your dog can be fun and tiresome at the same time.
-Some people actually prefer getting a dog trainer to train their puppies.
+Some people prefer getting a dog trainer to train their puppies.
 However, if you have seen your dog eating poop, shouting and yelling at him will not be effective.

 a) Name him

 If you recently got a dog, you should spend time calling his name while you look at him so that he can adapt to it.
-Within a short period of time, your dog will understand that when you say his name you are addressing him.
+Within a short period, your dog will understand that you are addressing him when you say his name.
 This makes it easier to train him as well as get his attention.

 b) Tell him to do things often.

 Once your dog has learned the art of responding to his name, it is time to tell him what to do.
 In normal circumstances, your dog will have no training or different training.
 The trick to make him understand that he is in a different environment is telling him to do certain things often.